Romans 3:19

 "so that no one may have anything to say in self-defense" (NEB)

 That (2443) (hina) expresses the purpose of Paul's all inclusive statement about the Law.
-Paul concludes giving man's defense -- every man knows he is guilty as charged and therefore has nothing to say by way of excuse!
+Whenever you encounter a purpose clause, pause and ponder, asking "What purpose?", and similar questions.
+In this case, Paul concludes that every man knows he is guilty as charged and therefore has nothing to say by way of excuse!
 God has seen every crime we have ever committed so what can we say in defense?
 Nothing!
-We are guilty as charged.
+We are guilty as charged (Review the scene in Jn 8:3-9 where the Scribes and Pharisees appealed to the Law, but then silently walked away!)

 Closed (5420) (phrasso akin to phragmos = a fence) means to fence, to enclose with a fence, hedge or wall, to block up, stop up, close up and so to keep from opening.